-The Saggart settlement had a population in 2016 of 3,133 which is targeted to grow by 454 persons (14%) to 3,587 persons by 2028.
-Taking this growth over the plan period alongside estimated growth between 2017 and Q3 2022 of 244 people this equates to an overall growth of 698 (22%) persons over the period 2017 to 2028.
-Therefore, while the settlement has a low target population, its position in the settlement hierarchy reflects significant growth in the last twenty years and its integral connection to the growing Citywest / Fortunestown area to the east.
-The jobs to residents ratio in 2016 was 0.19511 which typically indicates a net-outflow commuter settlement dependent on other areas for jobs.
+The Saggart settlement had a population in 2016 of 3,133 which is targeted to grow by 366 persons (11%) to 3,499 persons by 2028.
+Therefore, while the settlement has a low target population, its position in the settlement hierarchy reflects significant growth in the last twenty years and its integral connection to the growing Citywest/ Fortunestown area to the east.
+The jobs to residents ratio in 2016 was 0.19512 which typically indicates a net-outflow commuter settlement dependent on other areas for jobs.
 However, taking account of employment in close proximity at Citywest and Greenogue, the ratio does not reflect the proximity to the settlement of these locations for employment.

-The settlement is within reasonable walking / cycling distance of the Saggart Luas Stop at Fortunestown / Citywest.
+The settlement is within reasonable walking/cycling distance of the Saggart Luas Stop at Fortunestown /Citywest.
 The Citywest Business Campus located 2.3km north-east of the settlement provides employment opportunities outside the immediate settlement, but within walking and cycling distance.
 Similarly, the level 3 District Centre at Fortunestown provides additional services and retail outside, but accessible to, the core village area of Saggart.